noah111121/Nuker-Bot/README.md

 ### Setup
 **Once you have done that, you need to create your bot application (essentially the bot's account) on the Discord development page.
 There is an excellent guide [here](https://discordpy.readthedocs.io/en/latest/discord.html) which outlines the steps on how to make your bot application.
 Please also make sure you enable PRIVILEGED INTENTS which you can do [here](https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents).
 Once finished, you can either input your token after the `=` in the .env file and start the application or start the application and copy your token into the application and press ENTER (both are supported but the former is recommended)!
 Then you can invite the bot to whoever has annoyed you and you want to nuke and check the COMMANDS section to see what to do (https://github.com/KingWaffleIII/Nuker-Bot#commands-).
 Enjoy!**

+### Configuration
+**Nuker Bot has functionality for dotenv files which are files that supply variables to the program.
+As of the latest version, the current supported options are:**
+> TOKEN: supply your bot token instead of entering it into the program every restart. <br>
+> PREFIX: supply a custom prefix for the bot, default: !. <br>
+> sUSER_ID: supply your own user ID so commands are only available to you, default: none (meaning anyone can run the commands). <br>
+> STATUS: supply a custom status for your bot to display, default: "Watching for !help" <br>

+**Note: STATUS has a unique and very particular syntax.
+Use the following as an example:** <br?
+> STATUS=watching,for !help <br>

+Replace "watching" for whatever type you want (e.g playing, listening, etc.) and anything after the comma as the activity itself.